calavera/chaseonsoftware.com/content/page/about.md

 date: 2013-06-21T02:47:00Z
 ---

 Hi there!
-My name is Chase Adams and I'm a web developer at Zappos.com, a life hacker and advocate for alternative methods for learning.
+My name is Chase Adams and I'm a Software Engineer at [Walmart Labs](http://www.walmartlabs.com) and part-time Frontend Instructor at <a href="http://www.theironyard.com">The Iron Yard</a>, a life hacker and advocate for alternative methods for learning.

 My goal for chaseadams.io is to help other people discover the *tools*, *resources* and *inner-strengths* necessary to help them **find their dream job, their passion and the hidden free time** they always wanted.
 In order to satisfy this goal, I write about personal growth, [life hacking](/hacker/) & web technologies.
 I also write reviews on books, software, hardware and other cool products.